 Crop rotations are designed to maintain crop and soil health to ensure long-term sustainability.
 Crop sequences deal with the effects of previous crops on current crop choice.
 A successful crop rotation encompasses many management components in organic farming system, including economics, fertility, erosion protection, soil biology, insect, disease, and weed considerations.
+Realistically, most farms face numerous logistical constraints and end up with cropping plans that do not perfectly achieve all of these objectives.
+In these cases, farms must set priorities and design a cropping system to address critical issues first, while achieving acceptable results in other areas, balancing long- and short-term goals.
+For example, lengthy perennial forage rotations will preserve soil health, but may conflict with a dairy herd’s corn silage needs.
 The following addresses some of the key issues when planning crop rotations.

 Knowing what family a plant belongs to can be useful in making decisions about rotating plants for managing pests.
 Plants in a family (See Table 8.2) are genetically related, so they have similar characteristics and susceptibilities to various pests such as diseases, insects and/or nematodes, and weeds.
 In general, it is not recommended that a field be planted with plants of the same family in succession to avoid the buildup of pests.
 As an example, even though broccoli, cabbage, turnips, and mustard greens appear very different from another, they all belong to the mustard family (Brassicaceae).
 Therefore, they all share some common disease problems.
 Rotating between these plants will not reduce any disease problems that may be occurring.
 In fact, it will increase the chance of problems with soil-borne diseases such as black leg, black rot, Fusarium yellows, and clubroot, which these crops all have in common.